tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/README.md

 # About
 for each image we need to provide 3 output i.e. **consonant_diacritic grapheme_root vowel_diacritic** therefore, for each prediction we made each model seperately so that for improving each output weights will change can't effect the accuracy of other output
+**Accuracy**
+From resnet the Score Obtained is low i.e. .85 (because no unfreezing was done) From densenet the Score Obtained is i.e. .936

 # required Data
 1. https://www.kaggle.com/c/bengaliai-cv19